Kristina-A/E-commerce/README.md

 Web application for selling and buying technique created in ASP.NET MVC 5 with MongoDB as database.

 ## Main page
 - User can see all products, categories and some ads.
+He/she can search for a product by its name.

 ![image](https://user-images.githubusercontent.com/37186937/74373427-bac77880-4ddc-11ea-8de6-e812bcf41243.png)

 ## Category filtering